LineaLabs/lineapy/docs/source/internals.rst

    since an expression will return some value, while a statement does not.
 #.
 The functions we use to do the `exec` are defined in :mod:`lineapy.lineabuiltins`, :func:`lineapy.lineabuiltins.l_exec_statement` and :func:`lineapy.lineabuiltins.l_exec_expr`.
 Along with
-   actually calling `exec`, they set up the source code context, so that exceptions raised in code that is `exec`ed has the proper trace-back and also make sure to use it uses the correct globals.
+   actually calling `exec`, they set up the source code context, so that exceptions raised in code that is `exec`ed has the proper traceback and also make sure to use it uses the correct globals.
 #.
 Before this call node is executed, we set the :class:`lineapy.execution.context.ExecutionContext`, which is a global storing the current node and executor being called.
    This allows us to use the current binding of the global variables in the `l_exec_expr`